-Signs of depression in children and teenagers can include:
+Signs of depression in children can include:

-- persistent low-mood or lack of motivation
+- ongoing low mood or lack of motivation

 - not enjoying things they used to like doing

 - becoming withdrawn and spending less time with friends and family

 - experiencing low self-esteem or feeling like they are ‘worthless’

 - becoming socially withdrawn and avoiding spending time with friends or family

 - feeling nervous or 'on edge' a lot of the time

 - having panic attacks